 - This guide covers forwarding Squarespace domains.
 To forward a domain or subdomain you registered with a third party, follow your provider’s documentation.

-- This process will forward both the "www" and the "naked" version of your domain — for example, www.yourdomain.com and yourdomain.com.
+- This process forwards both the "www" and the "naked" version of your domain — for example, www.yourdomain.com and yourdomain.com.

 - It's not possible to forward a built-in domain.